Michelle De La Isla: Career

 De La Isla worked as a teacher for Upward Bound.
-In 2005, she moved to Topeka, Kansas, and joined Housing and Credit Counseling, Inc. as its Community Relations and Spanish Services Coordinator, and later, its Chief Financial Officer.
+In 2005, she moved to Topeka, Kansas, and joined Housing and Credit Counseling, Inc. as its community relations and Spanish services coordinator, and later, its chief financial officer.

 Politics

 In 2013, De La Isla ran for Topeka City Council and was elected to represent the fifth district.
 She served as deputy mayor to mayor Larry Wolgast in 2016.
 De La Isla announced her candidacy for mayor on April 11, 2017 after Wolgast announced he would not seek reelection.

 On November 7, 2017, De La Isla won the Topeka mayoral race by a margin of 501 votes.
 Before the election, De La Isla also announced that she would continue her employment at Evergy, which also makes her the first mayor to hold additional employment during her tenure.

 As mayor, De La Isla serves on the Washburn University Board of Regents, the Board of the Joint Economic Development Organization, and as Tri-Chair of GO Topeka’s Momentum 2022 collective action plan for Topeka and Shawnee County.

 On January 6, 2020, De La Isla announced she was running as a Democrat to represent Kansas's 2nd congressional district.
 On August 4, De La Isla won the Democratic primary to advance to the November 3, 2020 general election.
 She was defeated by Kansas Treasurer Jake LaTurner in the November general election.

-On March 19, 2021, De La Isla announced that she will not run for another term as mayor.
+On March 19, 2021, De La Isla announced that she would not run for another term as mayor.

+In September, 2023, De La Isla was hired as chief executive at Boston-based nonprofit Hack.Diversity.